Steve McQueen as Ralph “Papa” Thorson, real-life bounty hunter

 Do Yourself a Favor and…

-Buy the movie, and – if you’re interested in remembering McQueen the way he would want to be remembered – check out William Claxton: Steve McQueen for a dazzling photographic account of the iconic actor at his coolest.
+Check out the movie, and – if you’re interested in remembering McQueen the way he would want to be remembered – check out William Claxton: Steve McQueen for a dazzling photographic account of the iconic actor at his coolest.

 I’m getting too old for this shit.